-Located in the northwestern mountainous regions of the Iranian Kurdistan, Marivan is one of the most famous tourist attractions in Iran for representing its eye-catching lakes and plains and remote mountain oak forests.
+Located in the northwestern mountainous regions of Iranian Kurdistan, Marivan is one of the most famous tourist attractions in Iran for representing its eye-catching lakes and plains and remote mountain oak forests.

 From Zaribar lake to Navtagh plain, towering mountains and valleys, this city has been the cradle of love, myth, and art for thousands of years of history.
 From ancient ceramics to smooth Klashes, here is Marivan.

-Aside from the scenic beauty of nature, Marivan's handmade crafts and its exciting local markets include it to the bucket list of professional travellers.
+Aside from the scenic beauty of nature, Marivan's handmade crafts and its exciting local markets include it on the bucket list of professional travellers.
 Marivan's craft arts have a functional basis which presents an exquisite example of sustainable production.

 Marivan is the heartland of klash footwear, local shoes woven with natural materials from cotton yarn and fabric by rural women and men.
 The World Craft Council chose Marivan as the world craft city of Klash in 2016.